adrianTNT/junk-email-domains/README.md

 ```
 The actual list is the */raw* file: https://raw.githubusercontent.com/adrianTNT/junk-email-domains/master/raw

-Sample PHP code to test user email and exit if needed, not libraries or dependencies to install.
+Sample PHP code to test user email and exit if needed, no libraries or dependencies to install.
 ```php
 <?php